 One of the most important features of life is conversation.
 Through conversation we form and reform our life experiences; we create and recreate our meanings and understandings; and we construct our realities and ourselves.
-When possibility is enhanced… we can take the necessary action to address what concerns or troubles us… and accomplish what we want.
+When possibility is enhanced… we can take the necessary action to address what concerns or troubles us.

 — Harlene Anderson

 Relationships and interactions with others and the environment serve to shape the narrative of our lives.
 Each relationship, each interaction, each experience can be seen as an important part of our system – our story.
 By understanding the different chapters of our story and how they connect to the narrative of our life, we can better understand ourselves and the beliefs we have formed from our experiences.
 Then, we can access our strengths and inner resources to add meaning and context to our lives.

 The foundation of my therapeutic approach is collaboration.
 It is my role to facilitate conversation and guide the process to help you access your strengths and attain self-agency.
 In the therapy process, we will build upon your expertise; we will work together as a unique system; we will collaborate together to create meaning, understanding, and possibilities; and we will be an active part of the transformation of your life narrative.